harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/saving-cache.md

 :::info

-If you're using Harness Cloud build infrastructure, you can use [Cache Intelligence](cache-intelligence.md) to automate caching.
+If you are using Harness Cloud build infrastructure, you can use [Cache Intelligence](cache-intelligence.md) to automate caching.

 :::